 If you’ve seen old mills, pictures of old mills and that, you’ll see that there’s a big mill with five or six storeys.
 And then at the back of it, probably, there’s a one storey part.
-And the roof is like that.
 And that’s north-facing for the light.
 That’s for the mending, so that they’ve got pure light.
-Pure north-facing light coming in.
-So they could see properly.
+Pure north-facing light coming in so they could see properly.
 North-facing light doesn’t distort.

-Susan Gee - The Conditions in George Margate's Mill, Bingley in 1976
+The Conditions in George Margate's Mill, Bingley, in 1976,

 Susan Gee | Transcript